Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: The 1+1+2 formalism in LRS spacetimes

 \subsection{1+1+2 quantities and equations}

-We start by defining two threading vector fields $u^a$ and $e^a$.
-The first of which is time-like, i.e., $u^a u_a = -1$, and represents the four velocity of an observer describing the spacetime; and a second, space-like ($e_a e^a = 1$), which singles out a spatial direction for this observer.
-Using $u^a$ and $e^a$ we can define two projection tensors
+We start by defining two threading vector fields, $u^a$ and $e^a$.
+The first is time-like, i.e., $u^a u_a = -1$, and represents the four-velocity of an observer describing the spacetime.
+The second is space-like, i.e., $e_a e^a = 1$, which singles out a spatial direction for this observer.
+Using $u^a$ and $e^a$, we can define two projection tensors

-Where $g^a_b$ is the four-dimensional spacetime metric, ${h^a}_b$ represents the metric of the 3-spaces orthogonal to $u^a$, and ${N_a}^b$ represents the metric of the 2-spaces orthogonal to both $u^a$ and $e^a$\footnote{To be precise $h_{ab}$ and $N_{ab}$ are not, strictly speaking, induced metrics, but rather their push forward.
-In fact, these tensors are defined in the full spacetime rather than at the separation hypersurface. }.
+Where ${g^a}_b$ is the four-dimensional spacetime metric, ${h^a}_b$ represents the metric of the 3-spaces orthogonal to $u^a$, and ${N_a}^b$ represents the metric of the 2-spaces orthogonal to both $u^a$ and $e^a$\footnote{To be precise $h_{ab}$ and $N_{ab}$ are not the induced metrics, but rather. tensors defined in the whole manifold and that, on the surface, coincide with the induced metric.
+We use an index $H$ to distinguish the general tensors from the ones at the boundary.
+The same holds for all other quantities: index $H$ indicates their value at the boundary. }.

 Any tensorial object may be split according to the foliations given in Eq.\eqref{metricin112} into a set of quantities defined on these sub-spaces \cite{sante1}.
-For example, the covariant derivative $\nabla_a$ can be split in the covariant time derivative, the orthogonally projected covariant derivative, and the hat-derivative and $\delta$-derivative, defined by
+For example, the covariant derivative $\nabla_a$ can be split into the covariant time derivative, the orthogonally projected covariant derivative, and the hat-derivative and $\delta$-derivative:

-Using the operators defined above, one can define the following relevant quantities for the purpose of this work:
+Using the operators given above, one can define the following relevant quantities for LRS spacetimes: